argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

       --label stringArray                     Sync only specific resources with a label.
 This option may be specified repeatedly.
       --local string                          Path to a local directory.
 When this flag is present no git queries will be made
       --local-repo-root string                Path to the repository root.
 Used together with --local allows setting the repository root (default "/")
+      --preview-changes                       Preview difference against the target and live state before syncing app and wait for user confirmation
       --prune                                 Allow deleting unexpected resources
       --replace                               Use a kubectl create/replace instead apply --resource stringArray                  Sync only specific resources as GROUP:KIND:NAME.
 Fields may be blank.
 This option may be specified repeatedly